Garden waste service renewals update

 What goes in your orange sacks?

-• Plastic bottles - Please empty first and remove the lids
+• Plastic bottles - Please empty first and then replace the lid.

 Please do not put any other waste in your orange sacks as these will contaminate them.